AVS 401: Capstone in AVS I

 Description

 Students will draw together the knowledge and experiences they have gathered in their undergraduate program to create a Capstone experience.
-This takes the form of a project which reflects the culmination of their degree and the work typical of their academic field of study.
-Students will identify a faculty mentor to supervise their project, which investigates a problem in animal or veterinary science, aquaculture, or a related field.
-The investigation may include scientific research in a laboratory, farm, or field site; literature review; meta-analysis; survey; design problem solving; or other hypothesis-driven testing.
-For this course, students are required to submit a written experimental proposal describing their project and the process of testing and assessment, and present an oral report to faculty and students.
-AVS 401 and 402 collectively serve as the Capstone experience for Animal and Veterinary Sciences students.
-This course fulfills a Writing Intensive requirement.
+This takes the form of a hypothetical or potential project which reflects the culmination of their degree and the work typical of their academic field of study.
+Students design a hypothetical or potential research project which investigates a problem in animal or veterinary science, aquaculture, or a related field.
+The hypothetical project may include scientific research in a laboratory, farm, or field site; literature review; meta-analysis; survey; design problem solving; or other hypothesis-driven testing.
+Course assignments are designed to teach about research planning, experimental designs, writing research proposals, and presenting their ideas as an oral report to faculty and students.
+Students are not required to perform research during this course.
+AVS 401 and AVS 402 collectively serve as the Capstone experience for Animal and Veterinary Sciences students.

 Course Goals

-The student will conduct a research project under the supervision of a faculty member, complete a written project proposal that will explain the project objectives and the context behind the proposal, and present a report to faculty and students.
+The student will complete a written project proposal for a real/planned or a hypothetical research project.
+The proposal will explain the project objectives and the context behind the proposal, and present the proposal to faculty and students.
 Students completing the general education area of Capstone experience will be able to:

-1. Synthesize knowledge, skills, and dispositions gained throughout the student’s major concentration of study.
+1. Synthesize knowledge, skills, and dispositions gained throughout the student’s major of study.

 2. Demonstrate competence within the discipline through professional conduct and, as appropriate, critical reasoning, analytical ability, and creativity.